vickyruud/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Go to localhost:8080 on your browser and start shortening your URLs.
-- To access it on a device that is not the same as the server please use the IP address of the host machine instead of localhost.
+- To access it on a device that is not the same as the server, please use the IP address of the host machine instead of localhost.